 But some banks do let you open other accounts along with a private account.
 A number of banks also let you request additional bank accounts – primarily savings accounts and pillar 3a accounts – when you apply online.

-For example, the Alternative Bank, the Basellandschaftlichen Kantonalbank, Bank BSU, Banca Stato, Valiant Bank, and the Zuger Kantonalbank let you open a savings account and a retirement account along with a private account.
-The Migros Bank, Raiffeisen banks, and the St. Galler Kantonalbank let you open a savings account along with a private account.
-Migros Bank, the St. Galler Kantonalbank, Banca Stato and Valiant Bank also give you the option of applying for a credit card along with your private account.
+For example, the Alternative Bank, the Basellandschaftlichen Kantonalbank, Banca Stato, Valiant, and the Zuger Kantonalbank let you open a savings account and a retirement account along with a private account.
+The Migros Bank, Luzerner Kantonalbank, Postfinance, Raiffeisen, and the St. Galler Kantonalbank let you open a savings account along with a private account.
+Migros Bank, Postfinance, the St. Galler Kantonalbank, Banca Stato and Valiant also give you the option of applying for a credit card along with your private account.

 I already have a bank account.
 Can I open additional bank accounts online at the same bank?

 If you already have an account with a bank, then the digital account-opening process is simpler.
-Although most banks do not give you the option of simply opening additional accounts via online banking, you can normally send the bank a request to open a new account using your online banking messenger service.
+Although most banks do not give you the option of simply opening additional accounts via online banking.
+But there are exceptions.
+Postfinance, for example, lets existing customers open additional accounts at the click of a button in the online banking portal.

 Which documents do I need to submit when opening an account online?